Image: Washington Square Park (Memorial Arch) by Percy Loomis Sperr, 1925 (source) |

 We count Washington Square Park as one of our neighborhood parks.
 Imagine my surprise when I read that cars once ran through the park via Fifth Avenue!
-On the "closing streets and roads" to gain parkland in Urban Green: Innovative Parks for Resurgent Cities, Peter Harnik wrote that the park
+On the "closing streets and roads" to gain parkland in Urban Green: Innovative Parks for Resurgent Cities

 In February 1952, Mrs. Shirley Hayes, a young mother of four sons (Dennis, Timothy, Christopher, Kerry) living in Greenwich Village, discovered the city’s plans to link Fifth Avenue, which at the time ran through the park, with West Broadway in an attempt to alleviate downtown traffic congestion.
 The measure, approved by the City Planning Board and then Parks Commissioner Robert Moses, would have removed the park’s fountain and allowed cars and buses to cut right through the heart of the park.